 - Contact Information.
-Drivers who involved in motor vehicle accidents must provide contact information including name, address, and vehicle registration number to the other driver.
+Drivers who are involved in motor vehicle accidents must provide contact information including name, address, and vehicle registration number to the other driver.

 - Driver’s License.
 When accidents occur, drivers must present the other driver with a valid driver’s license.